 As a requirement of the major, all of our students complete an intensive capstone internship in the senior year.
 Students are matched with an approved public health agency and complete at least 120 hours of on-site experiential education.
 Our list of internship partners is extensive and includes city, state, and county departments of health and safety; community health clinics and organizations; nonprofit health-related associations; and schools, hospitals, and research labs, among many other settings.

-Student Teaching and Experiential Learning in Health and Exercise Science
+Experiential Learning in Health and Exercise Science

 An intensive senior-year internship program prepares our exercise science students to meet the challenges and demands they will encounter in their future careers.
 Students are matched with an approved partner and perform a minimum of 450 hours of work over 14 to 16 weeks; this practical field experience is framed by on-campus professional development seminars led by our internship coordinator.
 Opportunities are available in corporate, research, public health, clinical exercise physiology, strength and conditioning, and health science settings.